nixphp/framework/docs/pages/error_handling.md

 # Error Handling

-PHPico provides a simple and flexible mechanism for handling errors like 404 (Not Found) and 500 (Internal Server Error).
+NixPHP provides a simple and flexible mechanism for handling errors like 404 (Not Found) and 500 (Internal Server Error).

-By default, PHPico uses internal error views located in the framework core.
+By default, NixPHP uses internal error views located in the framework core.
 However, you can easily override these pages in your project.

 ---

 ## Default Error Pages

-If an error occurs, PHPico will:
+If an error occurs, NixPHP will:

 1. First check for a custom error page in your `app/views/errors/` directory.
 2. If no custom page exists, it falls back to the default built-in page.